devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 Going though the code snippet, first function (*cluster_name*) is supposed to generate cluster context name, so that it can be viewed in prompt.
 Thanks to kube-ps1 we can define how first part of the prompt will be generated using *KUBE_PS1_CLUSTER_FUNCTION*.
 Then *kl* function is executing the main part by setting *KUBECONFIG* env variable and configuring kube-ps1.
 Just remember to copy kube-ps1.sh script from [kube-ps1](https://github.com/jonmosco/kube-ps1) to *~/.kube-ps1.sh*.
 Last part (*_kl_completions*) provide bash completion for the kubeconfig files, so they can be quickly selected.

-As I mentioned already, for switching between namespaces you can use kubens that can be donwloaded from [kubens raw](https://raw.githubusercontent.com/ahmetb/kubectx/master/kubens).
+As I mentioned already, for switching between namespaces you can use kubens that can be downloaded from [kubens raw](https://raw.githubusercontent.com/ahmetb/kubectx/master/kubens).
 To follow naming convention, you can save it as /usr/local/bin/kns.

 <small markdown="1">[Back to table of contents](#toc)</small>